 Roberto argues that, for the EU to prosper in the long term, it will need to abolish the principle of unanimity and become a fully-fledged federation, endowed with fiscal powers, a single external representation and defence capability and (to preserve our liberal democracy) effective mechanisms for the protection of the rule of law.

-Please note that due to a mistake on our part, the general introduction to Reboot2030 is missing from this video.
-Further information about us - our aims and objectives and how to get involved - is available here.
+More information about Roberto Castaldi is available here.
+Note that due to a mistake on our part, the general introduction to Reboot2030 is missing from this video.
+Further information about us is available here.

 Useful links (in order of importance):